ali-qasimi/jenkins-eks/README.md

-# jenkins-eks
+# jenkins-k8s
-Jenkins Deployment on EKS
+Jenkins Deployment on a baremetal cluster